-STUDENT NAME (last, first, m): GRADUATION YE AR: ADDRESS: Street, Apt City ate Zip Code PHONE: Email: NAME AT GRADUATION (if different): STUDENT ID# (last 4 #s of s s#): Please release the following item(s) checked to the pa arty indicated below: SIGNATURE: DATE REQUESTED: Select all that apply □ Student Unofficial Copy of SON Transcript □ Official Copy of SON Transcript - (please call school before requesting) ended must be requested from that school.
-No# of CopiesDate neede INFORMATION RELEASED TO (required): Organization/Company (1) Organization/Company (3) Organization/Company (2) Organization/Company (4) DISTRIBUTION (select all that apply): Transcript/Other Requests: Mail to party all by mail · Return directly to me OFFICIAL USE ONLY DATE SENT.
-COMDITEED BY:
+STUDENT NAME (last, first, m): GRADUATION YEAR: ADDRESS: Street, Apt City State Zip Code PHONE: I Email: NAME AT GRADUATION (if different): STUDENT ID# (last 4 #s of ss#): Please release the following item(s) checked to the party indicated below: SIGNATURE: DATE REQUES TED: Select all that apply ☐ Student Unofficial Copy of SON Transcript ☐ Official Copy of SON Transcript Transcripts from other schools you have attended.
+No# of Copies Date needed Copy of Diploma (if available) (please call school before requesting) Fee paid (\$5) INFORMATION RELEASED TO (required): Organization/Company (1) oany Organization/Company (2) Organization/Comp oany DISTRIBUTION (select all that apply): Transcript/Other Requests: □ Place in my student directly to me by mail Credit Card # OFFICIAL USE ONLY DATE SENT: COMPLETED BY: COMMEN VTS:

-Beebe Healthcare Margaret H. Rollins School of Nursing Release of Information for Clinical Experiences
+Release of Information for Clinical Experiences

-STUDE NI NAME:
+STUDENT NAME:

-While I m enrolled at the School of Nursing, I give permission to release the following information from my
+While I am enrolled at the So chool of Nursing, I give permission to release the following information from my

 record:

 □ Drug Screen

-□ Back ground Check
+□ Background Check

-nizations
+□ Immunizations

-hool of Nursing Director or designee for the purpose of distributing this information to the clinical that require this information for my student clinical experience.
+to the School of Nursing Dire ector or designee for the purpose of distributing this information to the clinical

+facility(s) that require this in formation for my student clinical experience.

 Date: Signature:

 Date: Witness Name/Signature: